EndBug/add-and-commit/README.md

 ```

 If you're getting this error and you're using `actions/checkout@v1`, try upgrading to `actions/checkout@v2`.
 If you're still having problems after upgrading, feel free to open an issue.
 Issue ref: [#146](https://github.com/EndBug/add-and-commit/issues/146)

+### Performance on large repos

+By default, the action will fetch the repository before starting to work on it: this ensures that it can see the already existing refs.

+When working with a repository that has a lot of branches and tags, fetching it can take a long time.
+If the fetch step is taking too much time, you can decide to skip it by setting the `fetch` input to `false`: this will prevent the action from running `git fetch` altogether.

+Please note that you have to set up your workflow accordingly: not fetching the repo can impact branch and tag creation within the action, and for this reason it's recommended to disable it only if necessary.
+Issue ref: [#386](https://github.com/EndBug/add-and-commit/issues/386)

 ## Examples